-Fgf10 expression is regulated by different mechanisms in the forelimbs and hindlimbs and absence of almost the entire limb skeleton with the forelimb and hindlimbs being affected similarly.
+Establishment and maintenance of a positive-feedback loop of FGF signalling between cells of the limb mesenchyme and AER is essential for limb bud outgrowth and elaboration of the proximaldistal sequence of skeletal elements.
+This is triggered by expression of Fgf10 ligand in nascent forelimbs and hindlimbs.
+Deletion of Fgf10 causes a failure of limb bud formation and absence of almost the entire limb skeleton with the forelimb and hindlimbs being affected similarly.
 Our results demonstrate that, although Fgf10 has equivalent roles in both forelimb and hindlimbs, there are differences in how Fgf10 expression is regulated in each type of limb.
 In the forelimb, Tbx5 is exclusively required for Fgf10 expression.
-In the Tbx5 mutant, Fgf10 expression is not initiated and consequently all forelimb elements fail to form (Rallis et al. 2003).
-There is not the same requirement for a Tbx input in the hindlimb as our results demonstrate that in the absence of Tbx4, low levels of Fgf10 expression are established and ultimately distal hindlimb elements are produced while more proximal elements are missing.
-Furthermore, we show that following deletion of both Tbx4 and Pitx1, Fgf10 is not expressed and all hindlimb elements fail to form.
-We propose a model in which Pitx1 has dual, separable inputs in the regulation of Fgf10 (Fig.3F).
-Pitx1 positively regulates Tbx4 that in turn directly regulates Fgf10.
+In the Tbx5 mutant, Fgf10 expression is not initiated and, consequently, all forelimb elements fail to form (Rallis et al., 2003).
+There is not the same requirement for a Tbx input in the hindlimb as our results demonstrate that in the absence of Tbx4, low levels of Fgf10 expression are established and ultimately distal hindlimb elements are produced whereas more proximal elements are missing.
+Furthermore, we show that, following deletion of both Tbx4 and Pitx1, Fgf10 is not expressed and all hindlimb elements fail to form.
+We propose a model in which Pitx1 has dual, separable inputs in the regulation of Fgf10 (Fig. 3A).
+Pitx1 positively regulates Tbx4, which in turn directly regulates Fgf10.
 Pitx1 also has a Tbx4-independent input into the regulation of Fgf10 that can establish hypomorphic levels of Fgf10 in the Tbx4 mutant.
-While Isl1/Ldb are required for Fgf10 expression and are still expressed in the Tbx4/Pitx1 double mutant our results demonstrate that they are not sufficient to rescue Fgf10 expression and we therefore favour a model in which these factors act as obligate co-factors with Tbx4 and Pitx1 to regulate Fgf10.
+Although Isl1 and Ldb1/2 are required for Fgf10 expression and are still expressed in the Tbx4/Pitx1 double mutant, our results demonstrate that they are not sufficient to rescue Fgf10 expression; we therefore favour a model in which these factors act as obligate co-factors with Tbx4 and Pitx1 to regulate Fgf10.